Elijah Taylor (rugby league)

-Elijah Taylor (born 27 February 1990) is a New Zealand professional rugby league footballer who last played as a or for Oldham RLFC in the RFL Championship and who has represented New Zealand at international level.
+Elijah Taylor (born 27 February 1990) is a New Zealand professional rugby league footballer who plays as a or for Campbelltown City Kangaroos in the Macarthur Rugby League and who has represented New Zealand at international level.

 He previously played for the New Zealand Warriors, Penrith Panthers and the Wests Tigers in the NRL.

 Background

 Taylor was born in Hāwera, New Zealand, and is of Māori Descent.

 He played rugby union as a youngster, playing for the Patea Rugby Club and representing age group teams in Taranaki, Northland and Auckland, before taking up rugby league in 2006 while studying at St. Paul's College.
 Taylor also attended Patea High School and Kaitaia College before moving to Auckland.

 Playing career

 Early career

 In 2007, while at St Paul's, Taylor was selected for the New Zealand Māori under-18s side.

 Taylor was signed by the New Zealand Warriors on a development contract, where he played for the Otahuhu Leopards club in Auckland Rugby League competitions and the Tamaki Titans in the Bartercard Cup.
 With the creation of the Toyota Cup (Under-20s) in 2008, Taylor joined the Warriors Under-20s team and in 2009 became team captain.
 Taylor missed only one of the team's first 46 matches.